 There are many places in Alaska where you can find sea or beach glass.
-Some of the best places to search for sea (beach) glass include the beaches of Adak, Admiralty, Attu, Kupreanof, Nelson, Popof, Tanaga, Unalaska, or Zarembo.
+Some of the best places to search for it include the beaches of Adak, Admiralty, Attu, Kupreanof, Nelson, Popof, Tanaga, Unalaska, and Zarembo.
 The islands around Alaska are also great places to find sea glass or beach glass.

 Alaska is not for anyone, but if you want to go gem hunting, it indeed is a fantastic place!
 Many regions in Alaska remain unexplored even to this day, and it is difficult to predict exactly what other specimens of rock, minerals, or crystals could lay there.

-Still, one thing is certain, Alaska is filled with jade and gold, and this can mean that several other precious gemstones are present here.
+Still, one thing is certain: Alaska is filled with jade and gold, which can mean several other precious gemstones are present here.
 It’s up to you to find them!

 BTW: Check out this amazing metal sign (Amazon link) which is perfect for everyone who loves rockhounding in Alaska!